ohathar/easysend/doc/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run Tacocoin-Qt.
+You need the Qt4 run-time libraries to run Easysend-Qt.
 On Debian or Ubuntu:
 	`sudo apt-get install libqtgui4`

 Unpack the files into a directory and run:

-- bin/32/tacocoin-qt (GUI, 32-bit)
+- bin/32/easysend-qt (GUI, 32-bit)
-- bin/32/tacocoind (headless, 32-bit)
+- bin/32/easysendd (headless, 32-bit)
-- bin/64/tacocoin-qt (GUI, 64-bit)
+- bin/64/easysend-qt (GUI, 64-bit)
-- bin/64/tacocoind (headless, 64-bit)
+- bin/64/easysendd (headless, 64-bit)

-See the documentation at the [Tacocoin Wiki](http://tacocoin.info) for help and more information.
+See the documentation at the [Easysend Wiki](http://easysend.info) for help and more information.